Lake Bunyonyi – Gorilla Highlands

 Look out for the bird species, and primates, and learn about how the Bakiga used to utilize and still use herbs for medicinal purposes.

 Take in some views of Punishment Island and Bwama Island along the nature walk.
 At the restaurant on top of the island, get to enjoy a glass of fresh passion juice and take a look at the crafts made by the women.
-Check out the tour package for Canoeing and Hiking Tour on Lake Bunyonyi.
+Check out the tour package for the Canoeing and Hiking Tour on Lake Bunyonyi.

 Community Walks – Batwa Tour in Echuya Forest Reserve.